zladovan/zladovan/README.md

 ### Who I am

 I am **open-minded** person.
 It's not only common cliché.
-I really do not like *“black and white thinking”* and arogant people not understanding that their **truth is not valid out of** their **model of thinking**.
-In opposite I feel very good surrounded by the people do not taking themselves too seriously.
+I really do not like *“black and white thinking”*.
+I understand that **my truth is not valid out of my model of thinking**.
+I feel very good surrounded by the people do not taking themselves too seriously.

 I like to spend my time with: